-Ten Delta ecosystem asset types are evaluated in the vulnerability assessment.
-Asset types are further distinguished as being protected by levees ("leveed") or not protected by levees ("unleveed") for the sea level rise and flood hazard analyses (Table 4-6 and illustrated in Figure 4-6).
-Descriptions of the ecosystems are in Table 4-7 (A Delta Transformed, SFEI-ASC 2014).
-To determine the ecosystem asset types, Vegetation Classification and Mapping Program maps (Boul et al. 2018; Kreb et al. 2019; VegCAMP) are matched with the asset types specified in A Delta Transformed and described in greater detail in the Ecosystems Technical Memorandum.
+Ten Delta ecosystem types are evaluated in the CCVA.
+These ecosystem types, also referred to as assets to correspond with other thematic analyses in the assessment, are further distinguished as being protected by levees ("leveed") or not protected by levees ("un-leveed") for the sea level rise and flood hazard analyses (Table 4-6, Figure 4-6).
+Descriptions of the ecosystems are in Table 4-7 (SFEI-ASC 2014).
+To describe the ecosystem asset types, Vegetation Classification and Mapping Program maps (Boul et al. 2018, Kreb et al. 2019) are matched with the asset types specified in A Delta Transformed (SFEI-ASC 2014) and described in greater detail in the Ecosystem Technical Memorandum.
+Because the Delta ecosystem is complex and the exact effects of climate stressors and hazards in the future are uncertain, a high-level approach of evaluating these ecosystem types was selected to gain a broad understanding of climate change impacts.
+The effects of future climate change on individual species were not evaluated as part of this effort, but future and ongoing research will help improve understanding of these potential impacts.
+For more detail of additional data gaps and uncertainties, see the Ecosystem Technical Memorandum.